 Gretchen Emery is a powerful, gifted vocalist and flutist who captivates audiences with passionate, heartfelt performances of blues, rock, soul, and gospel influenced music.
 She can switch from soft and sultry vocals to in-your-face belting in a single song, and deliver flute solos that can soothe or electrify.

-Gretchen is excited to introduce her newest band, featuring talented and seasoned musicians including husband Kenny Windle (guitar) and soul-filled rhythm section, Dave Lasalle (bass) and Scott Kohlmorgen (drums).
+Gretchen is excited to introduce her newest band, featuring talented and seasoned musicians including husband Kenny Windle (guitar) and soul-filled rhythm section, Patrick Redding (bass) and Scott Kohlmorgen (drums).

 Kenny Windle has spent over 40 years playing guitar in bands and committing himself to the eternal quest for "tone".
 His guitar style, passionate and soulful, is undeniably palpable and emblematic of his North Philly roots.
 He spent many years touring the east coast with bands Yawa, Red House, Sixteen, & Cherry.
 He recorded with The Rave through Star Productions, and gained label interest from Philly International with the funk/punk/soul laced Spankeyalbo.

 Kenny has spent the past 20 years backing and promoting Gretchen Emery in bands and acoustic duo projects.
 He was inducted into the DE Blues Hall of Fame with Gretchen Emery and Dirty Boots in 2013.
 When not busy rehearsing or breaking in a new amplifier, laundry and quantum physics occupy his waking hours.